kcartlidge/migratable/README.md

 In each case above, the subfolder name is preceeded by the version sequence.
 The ```up.sql``` file would contain the SQL needed to "Create accounts".
+The ```down.sql``` file would contain the SQL needed to reverse that action.

+You must start at version one and you cannot omit a version in the sequence.
+You may also not have duplicate version numbers.

 ---